sghoweri/edition-php-twig-development/README.md

     pattern-lab/styleguidekit-assets-default -> packages/pattern-lab/styleguidekit-assets-default
     pattern-lab/styleguidekit-twig-default -> packages/pattern-lab/styleguidekit-twig-default

-If you add another Pattern Lab package (e.g. plug-in, StarterKit, etc.) you must also make sure to update the origin for its `dev` branch.
+**Important:** If you add another Pattern Lab package (e.g. plug-in, StarterKit, etc.) you must also make sure to update the origin for its `dev` branch.

 ## Adding a New Package